reallybadcoder67/problems-and-bookmarklets/README.md

 shroom - ...you've already picked up the pattern, right?
 lsd - i somehow made it worse again

+### Miscellaneous website effects
+comic sans - all the text on the current website becomes comic sans
+earthquake - everything does shaking
+brain damage - all the text on the current website becomes comic sans and randomcase (for some reason it hates certain websites and it breaks them)
+spinny thing - website just spins around n shit

+### The academic integrity
 help from asians - only for synergy grade viewer, changes all grades to A's and A+'s temporarily
 help from smarter asians - does the same thing but 100%

+### Others
+spammy google - google go brrrr
 jank cookie clicker - jank cookie clicker

-spammy google - google go brrrr

-spinny thing - website just spins around n shit